GRAINS-Wheat, corn, soy futures ease as traders await U.S. crop data

 By Tom Polansek

-CHICAGO, Nov 8 (Reuters) - Chicago Board of Trade grain and soybean futures eased on Tuesday ahead of the release of widely followed U.S. government crop forecasts on Wednesday, and as traders assessed demand risks in China, the world's top soybean importer.
+CHICAGO, Nov 8 (Reuters) - U.S. grain and soybean futures on Tuesday eased on long liquidation ahead of the release of widely followed government crop forecasts on Wednesday, analysts said.

 The wheat market also grappled with Black Sea supply prospects as Ukraine sought to expand a grain deal allowing exports from Black Sea ports.

-Traders adjusted positions ahead of the U.S. Department of Agriculture's (USDA) Nov.
-9 supply and demand forecasts.
-The average of estimates for the U.S. corn and soybean yield among analysts polled by Reuters was unchanged from the USDA's October figures.
-However, analysts expect the USDA to raise its estimates for U.S. 2022/23 wheat, corn and soybean ending stocks from last month, the polls show.
+Traders adjusted positions ahead of the U.S. Department of Agriculture's (USDA) monthly supply and demand report.
+Analysts polled by Reuters expect the agency to keep its U.S. corn and soy yield estimates unchanged, but raise its estimates for U.S. wheat, corn and soybean ending stocks.

 Futures markets were "prudently guarded ahead of tomorrow's crop report," said Rich Feltes, head of market insights for broker RJ O'Brien.

-Investors will also be watching for revisions to the USDA's world wheat projections given adverse weather ahead of harvests in Argentina and Australia, along with mixed signs about Black Sea flows.
+Traders will examine USDA's world wheat projections given adverse weather ahead of harvests in Argentina and Australia, along with mixed signs about Black Sea exports, analysts said.

-Ukraine wants the Black Sea grain export deal expanded to include more ports and goods, and hopes a decision to extend the agreement for at least a year will be taken next week, Ukraine's deputy infrastructure minister said on Tuesday.
+Ukraine wants the Black Sea grain export deal expanded to include more ports and goods, and hopes a decision to extend the agreement for at least a year will be made next week, Ukraine's deputy infrastructure minister said.

+Still it is unclear whether Ukrainian grains exports will be able to continue, Commerzbank said in a note.

-"We are still far from seeing any kind of return to normality," Commerzbank analysts said in a note.
-"It is still unclear whether (Ukrainian) grains exports will be able to continue."
+"We are still far from seeing any kind of return to normality," Commerzbank said.

-Worries about COVID-19 restrictions and the economy in China also weighed on soybeans, analysts said.
+Uncertainty about the economy and COVID-19 restrictions in China, the world's biggest soybean importer, loomed over soy futures, analysts said.

-(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Sherry Jacob-Phillips, Rashmi Aich, Paul Simao and Tomasz Janowski)
+(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Sherry Jacob-Phillips, Rashmi Aich, Paul Simao, Tomasz Janowski and Himani Sarkar)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))